Sodium and salt

 The words sodium and salt are not exactly the same, but they are often used interchangeably.
 Sodium chloride is the chemical name for salt.
 Table salt is 40% sodium and 60% chloride.
 One level teaspoon of salt is approximately 2,300 mg of sodium.

 Why we are concerned about sodium

 High sodium intake can raise blood pressure, which is a leading risk factor for heart disease and stroke.
-To learn more about sodium and your health you can read: Sodium Q&A (CDC) (PDF: 526KB/3 pages)
+Get more information about sodium and your health: Sodium Q&A (CDC) (PDF: 526KB/3 pages)

 Dietary recommendations for sodium

 For healthy adults, the recommendation is no more than 2,300 mg of sodium a day from all sources.
 The recommendation is no more than 1,500 mg of sodium a day if you have high blood pressure, kidney disease or diabetes; you are black; or you are middle-aged or older.
 The recommendations include sodium in processed or prepared foods, added during cooking, and added at the table.
 For more information: Dietary Guidelines for Americans (health.gov).